martinfrances107/adventOfCode2023/README.md

         Good use of filter_map
          Refactor -- .expand() had a double loop I could remove.

+Day 13 - Ash Mirrors

+        part 1 is failing ...
+        There are some more tests that I can implement:- I need to alter rows and columns at the edges which are not checked for mirror becasue the other "walker" has already met an edge.

+        Not sure, as my current answer is too low and this would only drop the score further.
 ## Observations

 Using "Itertools" as a example of good library code